vinodc/flink/README.md

       The RPM Fusion repository comes in useful here.
 Ubuntu makes this easier.
     * libvorbis
     * libtheora
+Without the dependencies above, video/audio conversion will not be handled correctly.

 To deploy:
     $ fab deploy

 Then go to http://localhost:8000, or whatever server it started, in your browser.
 Not a bug: when you signup, the app tries to send a confirmation email. if your laptop isnt running a mailserver, it will fail, but just ignore it:
-Your account has been successfully created
+Your account has been successfully created.

 Testing: